fmi08icds/Groupwork/Group2/README.md

 - smo_svm.py: soft margin dual SVM implementation using Sequential Minimal Optimization
 - sklearn_kernel_comparison: scikit_learn implementation of a SVM with validation on different kernels, using the best one
 - svm_train_hard_margin: hard margin implementation of the SMV
+- plot_correlations: provides functions to plot 2d and 3d visualization about the correlations of the obsorved variables